great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 These examples serve a dual purpose:

-* First, they provide test cases that the Great Expectations testing framework can execute automatically.
+1. They provide test cases that the Great Expectations testing framework can execute automatically.

-* Second, they help the users of the Expectation understand its logic by providing examples of input data that the Expectation will evaluate as valid and as invalid.
-When your Expectation is released, its entry in the Gallery will render these examples.
+2. They help users understand the logic of your Expectation by providing tidy examples of paired input and output.
+If you contribute your Expectation to open source, these examples will appear in the Gallery to help illustrate its logic.

-[pic]

 Your examples will look something like this: